Projects are often most successful when they work with intended users to create a cohesive project identity from the start.

 A simple and memorable project name can enable your team, advisors, and users to easily refer to the project and begin to feel some shared ownership.
 Here are a few examples of projects that created a catchy name as well as a project logo.

-Sharing project results beyond your core team is essential, but it requires time, effort, and skill.
+Sharing project results beyond your core team is essential, but it requires time and intentionality.
 Communications activities and products should be planned strategically so that they directly support your project's objectives.
 The more specific you can be about your objectives and audience at the outset, the more deliberate you can be when planning your communication strategy and enlisting the support of your team and intended users.

 Be as specific as possible about what you want people to do because of your project.
 Generically, your goal might be to get project users to use project information and products to make more informed decisions, but what does this actually look like in your context?
 Completing or updating the Understanding User Needs tool can help clarify your objectives.